 If a dog is rubbing its face regularly on something, then it may have a problem.
 But if the rubbing is intermittent, then it may not be of concern.
 An annoyance such as wet or dirty fur, pain from a bad tooth or eye injury, irritation from fleas or allergies, or simply because it feels good are all potential reasons why a dog may rub its face on something.

 Some dogs develop allergies that cause them to be itchy and rub their faces.
 Skin inflammation may lead to itchy skin or eyes and dogs may rub their faces in an attempt to scratch their itch.
 Allergies may be to a food or treat that a dog eats or household and environmental allergens such as dust mites, various grasses, or pollen.
 They can be constant or just seasonal.
 A dog with allergies will likely have other symptoms including itchy and/or malodorous ears, itchy paws and hind end, and other skin changes including redness, hives, and/or thickened skin.

 Fleas, Mites, and Ticks

 New collars or collars that are too tight may cause a dog to rub its face and neck on the ground, furniture, or walls in an attempt to relieve the discomfort.
-If a dog has recently gotten a new collar, it should be checked to make sure it isn't too tight or rubbing on the dog's neck.
+If a dog has a new collar, it should be checked to make sure it isn't too tight or causing irritation on the dog's neck.
 Also, if a dog hasn't had its collar removed and washed in a while and/or has grown or gained weight, it could now be too tight or in need of adjustment or removal.
 You should be able to comfortably slip two fingers underneath your dog's collar.

 Something On Its Face